-As an owner of a septic system or private domestic water well that may be damaged by a wildfire, you may have some concerns about fire related impacts to your septic and well water systems.
+As an owner of a private domestic water well that may be damaged by a wildfire, you may have some concerns about fire related impacts to your well water system.

 The County of Santa Clara Department of Environmental Health (DEH) recommends the well owner perform a visual inspection of their well and water system, including the piping and plumbing that provide water to and throughout your home.
 Items that you should check include: